Godse remark: Pragya Thakur axed from Parliament’s defence panel

 While the opposition members protested the interruption by Thakur, the BJP members persuaded her to sit down.
 After which, the Speaker said only A Raja's statement will be taken on record.

-Later, during the course of discussion on the Bill, Congress' Gaurav Gogoi also took strong objection to Thakur's remarks and demaded that the member should apologise for it.
+Later, during the course of discussion on the Bill, Congress' Gaurav Gogoi also took strong objection to Thakur's remarks and demanded that the member should apologise for it.

 During the Lok Sabha election campaign, Thakur had described Godse as a patriot, triggering a huge political storm.